muratk5n/thirdwave/en/README.md

 ---

-It wouldn't make sense for Tories to drop Johnson before the next election; otherwise they will look more of a party in chaos.
+It wouldn't make sense for Tories to drop Johnson before the next election.
 BJ leaving would cap a period with two PMs gone previously having been destroyed by Brexit, a third would say 'chaos'.

 ---